ropensci-archive/umapr/README.md

 Uniform Manifold Approximation and Projection (UMAP) is a non-linear dimensionality reduction algorithm.
 It is similar to t-SNE but computationally more efficient.
 UMAP was created by Leland McInnes and John Healy ([github](https://github.com/lmcinnes/umap), [arxiv](https://arxiv.org/abs/1802.03426)).

+Recently, two new UMAP R packages have appeared.
+These new packages provide more features than `umapr` does and they are more actively developed.
+These packages are:

+-   [umap](https://github.com/tkonopka/umap), which provides the same Python wrapping function as `umapr` and also an R implementation, removing the need for the Python version to be installed.
+It is available on [CRAN](https://cran.r-project.org/web/packages/umap/index.html).

+-   [uwot](https://github.com/jlmelville/uwot), which also provides an R implementation, removing the need for the Python version to be installed.

 Contributors
 ------------